fsaHSA & FSA accepted; best-value for top quality care

 Unfortunately, therapy costs vary greatly depending on where you live and how you pay for it.
 For some, the cost of therapy is prohibitive.

 If you’d like to see a therapist but are worried about how much therapy costs, you may be surprised to learn that some affordable options are available.
-Read on to learn more about how much therapy costs in the U.S., how costs are determined, and how you can access affordable therapy through Klarity.
+Read on to learn more about how much therapy costs in the U.S., how costs are determined, and how you can access affordable therapy through Klarity Health.

 How Much Is Therapy in the U.S.?